l-cheung/l-cheung.github.io/_posts/hiking/appalachian_2017_2019/2017-04-01-day-1-amicalola-falls-springer-mountain-shelter.md

 "Nothing, yet.
 It's supposed to be a collection of love notes.
 It started as a conversation between me and a friend.
 We were talking about love notes, and I said, 'That's all just tomes of garbage.'"

 Around dinner time, another hiker with glasses and a beanie hat comes up.
 He introduces himself as a local named Pigpen: his trail name and hiker alias.
+Trail names are a longstanding tradition for long-distance hiking: nicknames either chosen or bestowed by other hikers.

 >"It's kind of embarrassing.
 My wife gave it to me.
 I'm always falling and getting mud and stuff on my clothes.
 She said, 'You're like Pigpen from Peanuts.'"
 >